-Installing a Bit or Accessory into a Keyless Chuck (Fig. D)
+Installing a Bit or Accessory into a Keyless Chuck (Fig. A-C)

-A WARNING: Do not attempt to tighten drill bits (or any other accessory) by gripping the front part of the chuck and turning the tool on.
+WARNING: Do not attempt to tighten drill bits (or any other accessory) by gripping the front part of the chuck and turning the tool on.
 Damage to the chuck and personal injury may result.
 Always lock off trigger switch and disconnect tool from power source when changing accessories.

-A WARNING: Always ensure the bit is secure before starting the tool.
+WARNING: Always ensure the bit is secure before starting the tool.
 A loose bit may eject from tool causing possible personal injury.
-Your tool features a keyless chuck 10 with one rotating sleeve 9 for one-handed operation of the chuck.
-To insert a drill bit or other accessory, follow these steps.